scaleoutsean/awesome-solidfire/README.md

 ### Element Demo VM

 Q: Is Element Demo VM a simulator?

 A: No. It's a fully functional single-node SolidFire cluster.
 Due to the fact that it's a VM that runs on modest hardware resources, it has some limitations (no encryption, etc) which are documented at the download page.
 It is not supported for production.

 Q: Can Element Demo VM be used to estimate efficiency from compression and deduplication?

 A: It does compress and deduplicate, but I haven't compared how it fares against physical SolidFire clusters.

 Q: Can I throw a couple of VMs on an Element Demo VM datastore to estimate how much I could save?

 A: I believe it should be fairly accurate.
 Get a representative sample of 5-10 VMs (up to 400GB combined) and clone them to an Element Demo VM-based test datastore.
 Give it a couple of hours to churn through that data and take a look.

 ### Hypervisors and Containers

 Q: What hypervisor platforms work with SolidFire?

-A: You can find the official NetApp info with the [NetApp Interoperability Matrix Tool (IMT)](https://mysupport.netapp.com/matrix/#welcome).
-The simple answer is NetApp HCI ships with VMware, but SolidFire (that is, storage-only NetApp HCI clusters) can work with other supported hypervisors.
+A: To be clear, this is about iSCSI clients supported by SolidFire storage (which may or may not be different from hypervisors supported by NetApp HCI compute hardware).
+You can find the official NetApp info with the [NetApp Interoperability Matrix Tool (IMT)](https://mysupport.netapp.com/matrix/#welcome) (look under Element software, not NetApp HCI!).
+The simple answer is NetApp HCI ships with VMware, but SolidFire (that is, iSCSI storage of NetApp HCI clusters) can work with other supported hypervisors.
 Some links to get you started with compatibility research:

 - VMware ESXi - refer to the IMT
 - Redhat OpenStack (KVM) - refer to the IMT